ebassi/graphene/doc/CODING_STYLE.md

      */

-To properly document a new function, macro, function type or struct, it needs to be listed in the clutter-sections.txt file.
+To properly document a new function, macro, function type or struct, it needs to be listed in the graphene-sections.txt file.

 To properly document a new type, it needs to be given its own section in `graphene-sections.txt`, and it needs to be included in `graphene-docs.xml`.